c0deritter/knight-orm/README.md

 ### Creating the instance

 For the ORM to be able to create instances of the correct class after loading database rows, you need to give it functions that do this.
-These do not get any parameter and return a new instance of one of your domain object classes.
+These do not get any parameter and return a new instance of one of your domain classes.

 ```typescript
 orm.addTable('knight', {